WBPPISBPT/wbppisbpt.github.io/README.md

-## Tools
-In order to produce this tool we used vaious libraries:

-  1) D3
-  D3 is used to construct and manipulate the different windows, and dianamically display relevant information.

-  2) Jquery3.1.1
-  Jquety is used here to make queries on the data we collected.
-For instance when we want the samples associated with specific pixel.

-  3) Cropper.js
-  Cropper.js is library that allows us to cropped images.
-This enable us cropped the region selected by the user.

-## Code
-On top of the Visual design a lot code has been develloped the solve the problem at hand.

-  1) Automatic detection.
-  We use the pixels intensities to automatically detect the outliers pixel.

-  2) Pixel cleanning
-  we implemented an algorithm that automatically fixed the outliers pixel.

-## Features
-Our tool has is numerous feature that can be used to process the images.
-We have incule a brief description of the different tools under each window that user can use as guide for non intuitive features.

 ## Web Based Post-Processing Image Statistics for Bidirectional Path Tracing
 #### Developed by Hirad Sabaghian & Timbwaoga Aime Judicael Ouermi
 #### Concept by Laura Lediaev